xyzsam/xenon/docs/xenon_syntax.md

   modified.
 See [selections](#selections) for more details.
 The pair of attribute and selection is valid as long as at least one object in the selection contains the named attribute.

+Throws:
+* `XenonSelectionError` if no objects in the selection have the named attribute.
+* `TypeError` if the selected object is not of type `XenonObj`.

 ## sweep ##